New in version 1.10.0: Intial release with QNAME and Response IP Address triggers

 Each policy in the policy zone consists of a trigger and an action.
 The trigger describes when the policy should be applied.
 The action describes what action should be taken if the policy needs to be applied.
 Each trigger and action combination is defined as a Resource Record (RR) in the policy zone.
 The owner of the RR states the trigger, the type and RDATA state the action.

-Unbound supports all the RPZ policies descriped in the RPZ internet draft: the QNAME trigger and the Response IP Address trigger, which we will go through below.
+Unbound supports all the RPZ policies described in the RPZ internet draft:

 In the implementation step we will go trough all the triggers.